 I smoke cigarettes.
 Will the carbon monoxide from smoking cause problems for the baby?

 Smoking cigarettes puts a pregnancy at increased risk for many problems.
-When you smoke or are around others that smoke, you have higher levels of carbon monoxide and less oxygen in your blood.
+When you smoke or are around others that smoke, you can have higher levels of carbon monoxide and less oxygen in your blood.
 The baby needs a good oxygen supply to grow.
 You should not smoke or be around others that smoke during pregnancy.
 For more information, please see the MotherToBaby fact sheet on Cigarette Smoking at https://mothertobaby.org/fact-sheets/cigarette-smoking-pregnancy/.

 There are no studies looking at carbon monoxide exposure during breastfeeding.
 If you get carbon monoxide poisoning, you may want to give your body time to recover from any symptoms before breastfeeding.
 The healthcare provider treating you will talk with you about when you are well enough to start breastfeeding again.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 Please click here to view references.